 Cities are spectacular photographic playgrounds, and at night they really come to life.
 Your choice of subject matter is extensive, and adding in the glow of the city lights can make your photos sparkle.
 Give these ideas a test run and capture some amazing cityscapes!

-Announced last week, the new Luminar 2018 photo editor delivers a breakthrough photo editing experience for photographers on Mac & Windows with new filters, tools, non-destructive editing, major speed boosts, and a digital asset management platform.
-It is currently $10 off for pre-order customers which ends soon – pre-order customers also get bonus presets and photo editing tools today.
+The new Luminar 2018 photo editor delivers a breakthrough photo editing experience for photographers on Mac & Windows with new filters, tools, non-destructive editing, major speed boosts, and a digital asset management platform.

 Luminar 2018 has been updated to offer everything a modern photographer needs for photo editing, including new filters powered by artificial intelligence, major speed improvements, and a dedicated RAW develop module.
 And, importantly, Luminar now works on both Mac and Windows-based desktop computers.